AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     Here we are doing a hard delete by completely removing the item.
 In a real-world scenario, we would most likely perform a soft delete, which means updating the document with a `deleted` property and ensuring all filters exclude items with this property.
 Plus, we'd soft delete related records, such as trips.
 Soft deletions make it much easier to recover a deleted item if needed in the future.
 This is an enhancement you should consider adding to your solution.

-## Exercise 3: Configuring Azure Databricks
+## Section 3: Configuring Azure Databricks

 [Azure Databricks](https://azure.microsoft.com/services/databricks/) is a fully-managed, cloud-based Big Data and Machine Learning platform, which empowers developers to accelerate AI and innovation by simplifying the process of building enterprise-grade production data applications.
 Built as a joint effort by the team that started Apache Spark and Microsoft, Azure Databricks provides data science and engineering teams with a single platform for Big Data processing and Machine Learning.